So, your life is So Boring! And naturally, you want to know why when it seems like other people are having so much fun.

 So let’s explore why you are bored and offer some solutions as to what you can do to move beyond the feeling of boredom.

 Our lives are made up of many moments strung together to form hours, days, weeks, and years.
 And it is what we are thinking and doing in each of the moments that determine our feelings and level of satisfaction or boredom.
 If we can proactively learn to cultivate thoughts and do things that we are passionate and enthusiastic about in each of the moments, then we will never be bored again.

 Boredom and dissatisfaction are feelings that sort of hang around together.
-If we have these feelings, we are currently lacking enthusiasm and passion for our lives.
-And this is detrimental to our health and well-being on all levels, physically, mentally, emotionally, and spiritually.
+And if you have these feelings, you are currently lacking enthusiasm and passion for life.
+This is detrimental to your health and well-being on all levels, physically, mentally, emotionally, and spiritually.

-If we are bored often, our partner will pick up on this and they may think that we are no longer happy in our relationships.
-Our boss may notice our lack of vitality and decide to give the promotion or pay rise to someone else.
-And our friends may stop inviting us out as our lethargy begins to ‘bring them down.’
-When these things are happening, our lives just tend to suck!
+If you are bored often, your partner will pick up on this and they may think that you are no longer happy with your relationship.
+Your boss may notice your lack of vitality and decide to give the promotion or pay rise to someone else.
+And your friends may stop inviting you out as your lethargy begins to ‘bring them down.’
+When these things are happening, your life is going to suck!

-All aspects of our lives will be affected and the adverse consequences that come as a result may add more fuel to the fire of an expanding downward spiral.
-If unchecked, we could end up with low self-esteem, depression, anxiety disorders, and a whole host of other mental and emotional health issues.
+All aspects of your life will be affected and the adverse consequences that come as a result may add more fuel to the fire of an expanding downward spiral.
+If unchecked, you could end up with low self-esteem, depression, anxiety disorders, and a whole host of other mental and emotional health issues.

 As well as living a life of unhealthiness, a major consequence of long-term boredom and not doing something about it is that many people, while on their deathbeds, have expressed a huge regret for missed opportunities and a ‘life unfulfilled!’
 They died knowing that they missed many wonderful opportunities simply because they chose to let them go by instead of choosing to participate more fully in their own life stories.